morind/cityzendata.github.io/_drafts/2015-03-11-tickToPower.markdown

 If you plan to make data analysis with impulse sensor, considere timestamp as one of the most accurate data.

-Please remember that saving timestamp of each impulse will give you precious informations.
+Please remember that saving the timestamp of each impulse will give you precious informations.